ChaosLabsInc/aave-v2-payloads/README.md

 Duplicate `.env.example` and rename to `.env`:

-- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_MAINNET_URL` variable.
+- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_ETHEREUM` variable.
 - Add a valid Private Key for the `PRIVATE_KEY` variable.
 - Add a valid Etherscan API Key for the `ETHERSCAN_API_KEY` variable.